 - carrying out the quality assessment and rating process

-- ensuring education and care services meet the requirements of the National Law and National Regulations.
+- making sure education and care services meet the requirements of the National Law and National Regulations.

-Authorised officers are located at the Department's regional offices.
-To view the relevant contact details, see: Quality Assessment and Regulation: Regional Offices (docx - 765.96kb).
+Authorised officers are located at our regional offices.
+To view the relevant contact details, refer to Quality Assessment and Regulation contacts.

 ACECQA is the national, independent statutory authority that governs the National Quality Framework.